-- Embed your Campaign by following the instructions in the Embedding a Campaign help document.
+- Embed your campaign by following the instructions in the Embedding a Campaign help doc.
 Paste the embed code into your barebones HTML file and save it to your web server.

 Limitations of Embedding

-To use a reverse proxy with a ShortStack Campaign, it should point a non-existant subfolder on your web server to your published Campaign's "web" address.
+To use a reverse proxy with a ShortStack campaign, it should point a non-existent subfolder on your web server to your published campaign's "web" address.

 You may also need to set up a reverse proxy for these paths:

 - /fonts/: Point this path and all contained files and subdirectories to http://a.pgtb.me/fonts/